manarai/scJDO/SCOPATLAS_README.md

 ## Mathematical Foundation

-From the learned drift field `f(x,t)` in scidiff, we compute the temporal Jacobian:
+From the learned drift field `f(x,t)` in scqdiff, we compute the temporal Jacobian:

 ```
 J(x,t) = ∂f/∂x